igordejanovic/parglare/docs/parse_forest_trees.md

 - `layout_content` - the
   [layout](./grammar_language.md#handling-whitespaces-and-comments-in-your-language)
-  that preceeds the given tree node.
+  that precedes the given tree node.
 The layout consists of whitespaces/comments.

 - `symbol` (property) - a grammar symbol this node is created for.